Mike Evans Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 - So far this season, 15.6% of the 731 passes thrown by his team have gone Evans' way.

-- With 18 targets in the red zone this season, Evans has been on the receiving end of 14.9% of his team's 121 red zone pass attempts.
+- Evans (18 red zone targets) has been the recipient of 14.9% of his team's 121 red zone pass attempts.

 - The Buccaneers have run 65.5% passing plays and 34.5% rushing plays this season.
 They rank second in the NFL in scoring.